 Price | Servings | Price Per Serving | |

-Brain Force or Alpha BRAIN: Which is better?
+Brain Force Plus or Alpha BRAIN: Which is better?

-This mental energy may come at the cost of caffeinated jitters & Theobromine stimulation–i.e. bio-actions that aren’t necessarily good for you.
+This mental energy mostly comes by way of caffeine and theobromine stimulation, both of which (but especially the former) aren’t exactly the most innovative, in terms of nootropic brain boosting.
 However, combined with the brain healthy, focus enhancing ingredients, this mental energy seems manageable, if not beneficial to sustaining healthy mental production.

 Alpha BRAIN is better for brain waves & chemicals.